j-berg-au/BOUNDLESS/content/Rules/Narrative Play/index.md

 ### Summary
 Here's a **summary** for Skill Checks.
 - The player describes what their character would like to do.
-- The Storymaster decides if a Skill Check is necessary, and assigns an appropriate [[Narrative Play#Risk & Reward|Risk & Reward]].
+- The Storymaster decides if a Skill Check is necessary, and assigns an appropriate [[Rules/Narrative Play/index#Risk & Reward|Risk & Reward]].
-- The player chooses an appropriate [[Character Creation#Attributes & Skills|Skill]] to use for the check.
+- The player chooses an appropriate [[Character Creation/index#Attributes & Skills|Skill]] to use for the check.
 - The player rolls the dice.
 - The Storymaster describes the outcome!
 ### Group Checks
 If a group of players want to all work together to achieve a course of action, such as sneaking through an area together, they may do so in a group check.

 To perform a group check, nominate a leader.
-Then, everyone rolls an appropriate [[Character Creation#Attributes & Skills|Skill]] (which must be the same for each player), taking the **highest result amongst all players.**
+Then, everyone rolls an appropriate [[Character Creation/index#Attributes & Skills|Skill]] (which must be the same for each player), taking the **highest result amongst all players.**

 However, for each player that would have failed the check, the leader takes **1 Stress**.
 ## Clocks